-This policy has been initially developed by the Deputy Headteacher (Nick Pritchard) and Assistant Headteacher & PSHE Co-ordinator (Laura Keaney) in consultation with leadership staff.
-Following the initial consultation period, this policy continues to be regularly reviewed by all stakeholders; staff, parents/carers and students.
-Recommendations are considered and listened to, and questions invited to ensure that input from the wider college community is considered.
-Once all amendments are made, the policy is shared and approved by Governors.
+This policy was initially developed by the Deputy Headteacher (Nick Pritchard) and Assistant Headteacher & PSHE Co-ordinator (Laura Keaney) in consultation with leadership staff.
+Following the initial consultation period, this policy continues to be reviewed annually by all stakeholders; staff, parents/carers and students.
+Comments are invited from the wider College community and these are considered when amendments are made.
+Once the revised policy is finalised, it is ratified by the Governing Body and placed on the College's website.